dynatrace-oss/barista/libs/barista-components/filter-field/README.md

 | `disabled`   | `boolean`                 | `false` | Whether the filter-field is disabled.                                                                            |
 | `aria-label` | `string`                  |         | Sets the value for the Aria-Label attribute.                                                                     |

+_Note: Check out the [Data source](components/filter-field#data-source) section to understand how to provide the correct data structure for the filter-field._

 ## Outputs

 | Name                   | Type                                                  | Description                                                                                                              |